top of page

 Companies House is the UK's registrar of companies, responsible for incorporating and dissolving limited companies.
 It also maintains a public record of information about companies, which must be updated regularly.
-Failure to comply with filing requirements by the stipulated deadlines can result in penalties, known as "late filing penalties."
-These penalties can vary depending on how late the filings are submitted.

 General Rule